 Figure 19-4 shows the SPI block diagram in slave mode.
-In slave mode, before a data transmission occurs, the SS pin of the slave SPI must be asserted to low level.
-SS must remain low until the transmission of the Byte is complete.
+In slave mode, before data transmission occurs, the SS pin of the slave SPI must be asserted to low level.
+SS must remain low until the transmission of the byte is complete.
 In the slave SPI module, data enters the shift register through the MOSI pin under the control of the serial clock provided by the master SPI module on the SCK input pin.
 When the master starts a transmission, the data in the shift register begins shifting out on the MISO pin.
 The end of transfer is signaled by SPIF being set.

-When the AT8xC51SND1C is the only slave on the bus, it can be useful not to use \overline{SS} pin and get it back to I/O functionality.
+In case of the AT89C5132 is the only slave on the bus, it can be useful not to use SS pin and get it back to I/O functionality.
 This is achieved by setting SSDIS bit in SPCON.
-This bit has no effect when CPHA is cleared (see Section "SS Management", page 150).
+This bit has no effect when CPHA is cleared (see Section "SS Management", page 123).